 Failed messaging culminated in a frustrated backlash against immigrant integration politics, while the German majority and Turkish immigrants were on their way to “opening up” their horizons vis-à-vis each other.
 In 2018, the mainstreaming of radical-right narratives in Germany and Turkey exploited the Mesut Özil case and painted German-Turkish games of belonging in a nativist light.
 It seems very unlikely that international football will introduce transnational regulations for immigrant footballers in this current period of ‘ethno-national rebirth’.

-Mr Özgür Özvatan is an Early Career Researcher Fellow at CARR and a doctoral candidate at the International Doctoral Program, Berlin Graduate School of Social Sciences (BGSS).
+Mr Özgür Özvatan is a Doctoral Fellow at CARR and a doctoral candidate at the International Doctoral Program, Berlin Graduate School of Social Sciences (BGSS).
 His profile can be found here:

 © Özgür Özvatan.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).

 This post was originally hosted by CARR’s media partner, Open Democracy.
 See the original post here.